Expansion of Heathrow Airport: Advocacy against expansion

 On the day of Terminal 5's opening hundreds of protesters descended on Heathrow in red Stop Heathrow Expansion T-shirts.
 The protest was kept out of the news by Terminal 5's opening day baggage system problem.

-Various methods were proposed and adopted in attempt to halt expansion:

-The Conservatives and Liberal Democrats opposed construction and cancelled expansion when elected in the 2010 general election.
+The Conservatives and Liberal Democrats opposed construction, and cancelled expansion after the 2010 general election.

 In August 2007, the Camp for Climate Action took place within a mile of Heathrow.
-The camp ran for a week and on its final day some 1000–1400 people protested and 200 people blockaded British Airports Authority HQ.
-Before the camp BAA requested the "mother of all injunctions" which could have restricted the movements of 5 million people from 15 different organisations, including the RSPB, Greenpeace, the Campaign for the Protection of Rural England, the Woodland Trust, Friends of the Earth, and the National Trust.
-The injunction would technically have included the Queen; patron of the RSPB and CPRE, Prince Charles; in his position as President of the National Trust, and even some of BAA's own staff.
+The camp ran for a week and on its final day some 1000–1400 people protested and 200 people blockaded the British Airports Authority HQ.
+Before the camp, BAA requested the "mother of all injunctions" which could have restricted the movements of 5 million people from 15 organisations, including the RSPB, Greenpeace, the Campaign for the Protection of Rural England, the Woodland Trust, Friends of the Earth, and the National Trust.
+The injunction would technically have included the Queen; patron of the RSPB and CPRE, Prince Charles in his position as President of the National Trust; and even some of BAA's own staff.

 In February 2008, five members of Plane Stupid who have resisted expansion throughout the process staged a 2-hour protest on the roof of the Palace of Westminster (Houses of Parliament) in protest at the close links between BAA and the government.
 Two large banners were unfurled which read "BAA HQ" and "No 3rd runway at Heathrow".

 In April 2008, Plane Stupid claimed that their group was infiltrated by Toby Kendall, 24, an employee of C2i International.
-The Times reported that he had gone undercover in the group using the name of "Ken Tobias."
+The Times reported that he had gone undercover in the group using the name of "Ken Tobias".
 Airport operator, BAA, who have often been a target of Plane Stupid's campaign, confirmed to The Times that they had been in contact with C2i International but denied ever hiring the company.
-C2i offered their clients "The ability to operate effectively and securely in a variety of hostile environments". and at the time listed 'aerospace' at the top of a list of industries for which it worked.
+C2i offered their clients "The ability to operate effectively and securely in a variety of hostile environments" and at the time had 'aerospace' at the top of a list of industries for which it worked.

 Certificate of beneficial ownership issued by Greenpeace in respect of the Airplot at Sipson.